Don't Look Now: Themes

-Much has been made of the fragmented editing of Don't Look Now, and Nicolas Roeg's work in general.
+Much has been made of the fragmented editing of Don't Look Now, and in Nicolas Roeg's work in general.
 Time is presented as 'fluid', where the past, present and future can all exist in the same timeframe.
 John's premonitions merge with the present, such as at the start of the film where the mysterious red-coated figure is seemingly depicted in one of his photographic slides, and when he 'sees' Laura on the funeral barge with the sisters and mistakenly believes he is seeing the present, but in fact it is a vision of the future.
 A prominent use of this fragmented approach to time is during the love scene, in which the scenes of John and Laura having sex are intercut with scenes of them dressing afterwards to go out to dinner.
 After John is attacked by his assailant in the climactic moments, the preceding events depicted during the course of the film are recalled through flashback, which may be perceived as his life flashing before his eyes.
 At a narrative level the plot of Don't Look Now can be regarded as a self-fulfilling prophecy: it is John's premonitions of his death that set in motion the events leading up to his death.
 According to the editor of the film, Graeme Clifford, Nicolas Roeg regarded the film as his "exercise in film grammar".